The universal equivariance properties of exotic aromatic B-series: Introduction

 The article is organized as follows.
 We present in Section~\ref{section:preliminaries} the definition of the geometric properties used in the characterisation, the general definition of the exotic aromatic B-series, and the main results of the paper.
-The characterisation of exotic aromatic B-series is proven in Section~\ref{section:proof}, while we derive the strong classification of exotic aromatic B-series in Section~\ref{section:proof_strong_equiv}.
+The characterisation of exotic aromatic B-series is proven in Section~\ref{section:proof}, while we derive a finer classification of the main subsets of exotic aromatic B-series in Section~\ref{section:proof_strong_equiv}.
 We give outlooks on future works in Section~\ref{section:future_work}.